Are you looking for ideas for an easy but unforgettable day trip from Funchal?

 See post [Where to swim in Madeira – Poço dos Chefes ] to see a great video of Poço during the summer.

 Nuns, liqueurs and chestnuts, chestnuts, chestnuts…

 The area is also known for its local liqueurs; the famous Ginja made of cherries or chestnut, eucalyptus and walnut liquors.
 You will have plenty of spots to buy some chestnut treats and different liqueurs.

-We ate our lunch at Sabor do Curral and you do have a lot of chestnut options to try there:
+We ate lunch at Sabores do Curral and you do have a lot of chestnut options to try there:

 also if you are a vegetarian!